Skip to main content

 6. Ladoo

-Perhaps the most iconic of Indian sweets, there’s no Indian wedding, religious ceremony or celebration without a box of these golden-orange balls.
+Perhaps the most iconic of Indian sweets, there’s no Indian wedding, religious ceremony or celebration without a box of these golden spheres.
 These happy balls of goodness are typically made from a combination of flour, sugar and ghee or oil.
 Although there are several renditions available, there are two classic variations that you must try.
-The first is the smoother looking Besan Ladoo (made from gram flour, sugar, ghee, and cardamom powder), while the ‘beaded’ and more delicate varietal is known as Motichoor Ladoo (here the gram flour batter is fried to make tiny balls or ‘boondi’ and mixed with sugar syrup).
+The smoother variety is besan ladoo (made from gram flour, sugar, ghee, and cardamom powder), while the more delicate, beaded version is motichoor ladoo, made from tiny fried gram-flour pearls called boondi.

 Where to get your hands on these sweet treats?